-Unless you’ve booked in advance, you’re probably not going to get that table in the window, you might be lucky if you line up for 45 minutes to nab a smaller cramped place down the back, or be sent around the corner to the bigger Backerstrasse restaurant.
+Unless you’ve booked in advance, you’re probably not going to get that table in the window, you might be lucky if you line up for 45 minutes to nab a smaller cramped place down the back, or be sent around the corner to the bigger Bäckerstrasse restaurant.

 We alternate between the Plachutta in Hietzing and the Plachutta’s Grünspann Ottakring restaurant depending on how lazy and far from home we want to roam.
 In fact, we aim to have our traditional Ganslzeit meal every year at Plachutta Grünspann in the 16th district because it is the best in town.

 Again, in this setting, you’ll likely be surrounded by grand old dames and gentleman who have been coming to Plachutta’s every Sunday for a century, but they are the essence of Vienna, so it’s a true cultural experience!

-Kitschy old checkered tablecloths, simple wooden seating, plastic menus and waitresses serving you decked out in Dirndls, this to me is the most ‘accessible’ Schnitzel spot.
+Kitschy old checkered tablecloths, simple wooden seating, plastic menus and waitresses serving you decked out in Dirndls – this to me is the most ‘accessible’ Schnitzel spot.

-The meals were huge, cheap and the beers came in liter steins.
-The setting felt like stepping into another, unchanged world, because they walked through the entry room that was clouded in smoke to the restaurant out the back where we had to sit elbow to elbow as it was so busy.
+The meals were huge, cheap and the beers came in litre steins.
+The setting felt like stepping into another, unchanged world, because you walk through the entry room clouded in smoke, to the restaurant out the back where we had to sit elbow to elbow as it was so busy.

 This is the place to come for huge meals, and wash it down with a schnapps or two before heading out into the evening.
 What I would call relative cheap and cheerful, but so quintessentially Austrian you won’t forget it!

 What to Order at a Traditional Austrian Restaurant